nisaacdz/actix-diesel-async-starter/README.md

 I didn't set out to build a starter template.
 I just wanted to build an application.

 My requirements were specific: **Actix Web**, **Diesel**, and **Diesel Async**.
 I know, I know.
 Most people just use Diesel with `r2d2` and call it a day.
 But I couldn't stand the blocking nature of it.
 It felt wrong to have a highly concurrent web server waiting on synchronous database threads.
-I wanted true async, all the way down.
+Other projects just use `sqlx`, but I don't want to use it either.
+I wanted true async, and I wanted to use `diesel`.

 So I went looking.
 I searched everywhere for a solid template that brought these pieces together.
 I found a few, but they were either outdated, broken, or just didn't feel right.